Chege-Gitiche/Online-Bus-Booking-System/README.md

    DB_PORT= YOUR_DATABASE_PORT_NUMBER

    ```
-   For more information on setting up this variable refer to this videos and documentation
+   For more information on setting up this variable refer to this videos and documentation:

    Setting up the env file